 Rollover Accidents: A rollover happens when a truck flips onto its side or roof.
 In more violent accidents, it may roll over multiple times before coming to a rest.
 Rollover truck accidents can put other drivers at risk of severe or life-threatening injuries if the truck or trailer rolls onto other drivers’ vehicles.

 Cargo Accidents: A cargo accident may involve a truck driver losing control of their vehicle due to shifting cargo rapidly changing the truck’s weight balance.
-Cargo accidents may also involve a truck spilling their cargo onto other vehicles or onto the road, where they may create collision hazards for oncoming traffic.
+Cargo accidents may also involve a truck spilling its cargo onto other vehicles or onto the road, which may create collision hazards for oncoming traffic.

 How Long Do I Have to File a Truck Accident Case in Georgia?